-Self-sabotage is tricky – we all do it, it’s part of the human condition, but it can be extremely toxic for creative and business success.
-Perhaps you procrastinate instead of getting to work, perhaps you ignore problems in the hope that they’ll just go away, maybe you deride yourself with negative self-talk.
+Self-sabotage is tricky – we all do it, it’s part of the human condition, but it can be extremely toxic for creative and business success (and you can read more about it here).
 Whichever way you’re operating, most self-sabotage is born from fear and a lack of accountability.

 An ongoing relationship with an advisor will force me to be accountable.

 See above.
 Ongoing visits with a business advisor are a great way to stay accountable to your own goals.
 The best programs are ones where you set the outcomes, with guidance, and then work towards a finish line.
 Your advisor is there to help you stay on track and overcome any issues that get in your way of progress.
 You’re not actually responsible to them, but they provide you with the illusion of accountability and help you learn to be accountable to yourself and your own creative and business goals.

 I can’t afford it, and even if it’s free there must be a catch.

 This is important.
 Before embarking on a program, make sure you examine the fine print so you can be certain there’s no costly up-sell after the ‘free’ service.
 Call the provider or the advisory service and ask them to explain why it’s so cheap, or what the catch might be.
 If they’re cagey about the details, stay away.
 Get a proper price list for all services and make your decision based on expertise, cost and verifiable feedback from other clients.
 We’ve heard too many stories about ‘free’ services that have some sort of heinous upsell hiding in the background.
 On that note – all our prices are clearly marked on our website!